AmandaErnar/DigitalBusinessService.how/Questions.md

 What is some basic information you would like to put on this site?

-What is the overall ambiance you want this site to be in?

 Do you have any color schemes in mind?

 Do you have any fonts in mind?